Boy’s basketball captain shooting for a great season

 Gabe (50) waiting to hear his name being called to come out on the court to play for Glen Rock.

-by Kevin Lederer, Staff Writer
+by Kevin Lederer, Co-Editor-in-Chief

 Returning this year for boys’ varsity basketball team as the varsity captain is senior Gabe Weinstock and he has high hopes for the upcoming season.
 He has played basketball for four years in Glen Rock and says he can’t wait to improve for his last season.